Mobile Search Menu

 “Things like open-face baskets, especially if they're stackable, can take advantage of vertical space," Safford says.
 “They're great for grab-and-go items like fruit snacks."

-how to stock a pantry
+Photo of how to stock a pantry with canned and pre packaged food items.

 Other food storage spots